NissrineEttayeby/SQL-project/README.md

 # SQL project
-Auto-generation of a SQL scriptsthat inserts data given in Excel/CSV files into a database.
+Auto-generation of a SQL scripts that inserts data given in Excel/CSV files into a database.